-Qualified tax exempts can be shareholders in an S corporation without the S corporation losing its status as an S corporation.
-Qualified tax exempts that hold stock in an S corporation treat their stock interest as an unrelated trade or business.
+Qualified tax exempt organizations can be shareholders in an S corporation without the S corporation losing its status as an S corporation.
+Qualified tax exempt organizations that hold stock in an S corporation treat their stock interest as an interest in an unrelated trade or business.
 All items of income, loss, or deduction that the organization receives as a shareholder of the S corporation are taken into account in line 5 in figuring unrelated business taxable income and not reported on another line of Form 990-T that otherwise would apply, except capital gains and losses, which are reported on line 4.
 Report on line 4 any gain or loss on the disposition of S corporation stock.